lyfdomain/GLDPI/README.md

 This is a PyTorch implementation of GLDPI, and the code includes the following files:

 * data_process.py
+    - Pre-training, fine-tuning, and inference
 *  model.py
+    - Pre-training, fine-tuning, and inference
 *  untils.py
+    - Pre-training, fine-tuning, and inference
 *  train.py
     - Pre-training, fine-tuning, and inference